America's Oldest Collegiate Conference

 In May 1977, the MIAA Presidents adopted a policy favoring the bringing together of men’s and women’s athletics at their institutions into a single organization.
 The single league structure was implemented in the 1978-79 school year.

 Cross country was added as an MIAA sport for women in 1981-82 as archery was dropped, and soccer was added in 1989-90.
 Field hockey ended as a women’s sport after the 1990 season.
 Golf was added as a women’s sport in 1991-92.
-Lacrosse made its debut as a women’s sport in the spring of 2013.
+Lacrosse made its debut as a women’s sport in the spring of 2013 and indoor track and field in 2016.

 * * *